- What is paced bottle feeding?

 Here are some simple steps to paced bottle feeding (1):

 - Sit on a comfortable chair or sofa.
 Make the baby sit in your lap, facing your right hand and with the back straight.
 You can tilt the baby back a bit, but not much.
 Hold them close to your chest, and support the baby’s head with your left hand.
+Hold the baby in an upright position and avoid feeding the baby in a lying down position.

 - Hold the bottle horizontally with your right hand, and Place the bottle nipple at the baby’s mouth and rub/tickle it softly against the upper lip.
 It will stimulate the infant to open the mouth.